The-Rowett-Institute/RI-B5-04_Seafood_Database/README.md

 # RIB504_Mapping-UK-seafood-chains
 RI-B5-04.
-Mapping UK seafood supply chains
+Mapping UK seafood supply chains.

-The overall aim of this study is to reveal how the UK’s production and supply chains could be better aligned with consumption and dietary recommendations to bolster resilience, sustainability and safety, whilst optimising their nutritional impact, in working towards our ambition for net-zero emissions of all greenhouse gases by 2045.
-We are interested in gathering data from the past 10 years to assess how events like Brexit and the Covid epidemic have affected these supply chains.

-Data sources
-1) FAOSTAT: Food balance sheets.
-Includes production, imports, exports and non-food uses
-2) DEFRA: Household fish purchasing data and fish purchases made outside the household
-3) NDNS: Apparent fish consumption
-4) Kantar: Apparent fish consumption
+Transforming our diets to build a more sustainable food system is paramount to achieving net zero.
+Arguably, such diets will include more seafood.
+We mapped seafood production (capture and aquaculture), trade (imports and exports), purchases (within and out-of-home), and seafood consumption, to species level, between 2009 and 2020, for the UK.

+The R markdown documents provided here detail how the data were cleaned and merged to create the seafood database.

+Commodity and data supplier:

+Capture production (Marine Management Organisation) Aquaculture production (CEFAS)
+Imports and exports (HMRC)
+Purchases (DEFRA family food)
+Consumption (National Dietary and Nutrition Survey)

-Data sources can be found on the R1-B5-04 shared drive.
+The database will be located in the UK Data Archive but is currently located on the R1-B5-04 shared drive.
-R markdown document is provided here.
+The code and dashboard is shared on GitHub.